blockhackersio/zk-starter/README.md

 # An opinionated zero knowledge starter repo

-- Hardhat
+- **Hardhat** to deploy smart contracts verify proofs and test the contracts
-- Circom
+- **Circom** for Zero Knowledge Proving
-- React
+- **React Frontend** to test the circuits manually in a production like environment.

 ## Installation